- CBD Oil for Bipolar

 One of the most unpleasant of these mental conditions is bipolar disorder.
 This condition, known for causing wild swings between feelings of intense depression and manic happiness, is especially challenging to manage.
 The most unpleasant thing about it is the sensation of unpredictability; never knowing what your mood will be, or how you will react to things around you.

 While there are plenty of different medical treatment options for bipolar disorder, none of them always work consistently.
 But what about using CBD for bipolar?
-Could we be using CBD oil for bipolar as a different treatment option?
+For instance, could we be using CBD oil for bipolar as a different treatment option?

 What Is Bipolar Disorder?